-A straw purchase for a car is an agreement where an individual who is unable to buy a car—either because of poor or no credit—uses another person (the straw purchaser) who has better credit to apply to purchase the car, take initial possession of it, and subsequently transfer it to him or her.
+A straw purchase is a type of fraudulent, and thus, illegal, transaction that is sometimes used by people with bad or no credit to obtain auto financing.
+A straw purchase for a car is an agreement where an individual who is unable to buy a car uses another person (the straw purchaser) who has better credit to apply to purchase the car, take initial possession of it, and subsequently transfer it to him or her.

 Straw purchases can be initiated either by the prospective car buyer or the dealership.
 At face value, they may seem like convenient arrangements for people who cannot secure car loans because of their bad credit.